-Mickey D’s offers a couple of options with enough fiber and protein to fill you up and keep you going:
+This option from Mickey D’s has enough fiber and protein to fill you up and keep you going:

-160 calories, 2 grams fat (1 gram saturated), 5 milligrams cholesterol, 85 milligrams sodium, 31grams carbohydrate, 1 gram fiber, 21 grams sugar, 4 grams protein
+150 calories, 2 grams fat (1 gram saturated), 5 milligrams cholesterol, 70 milligrams sodium, 30 grams carbohydrate, 1 gram fiber, 23 grams sugar, 4 grams protein

 You'll find two good, high-flavor choices here:

-- Spinach, Roasted Tomato, Feta, and Egg Wrap -- it's a little high in fat but compensates with lots of fiber and protein.
+Spinach and Feta Breakfast Wrap -- it's a little high in fat but compensates with fiber and lots of protein.

-- Skinny Latte and a package of SB's dried fruit and nut mix.
+Skinny Latte and a package of SB's dried fruit and nut mix seasonal harvest fruit blend.
 The latte's made with nonfat milk and a shot of sugar-free syrup.
 (Try the caramel or hazelnut.
 Yum!)

 Is breakfast really worth the bother?
 You bet.
 Not only does eating it help keep you slimmer and smarter, but skipping it can make your RealAge as much as 3 years older as well.
 So it's definitely worth knowing your best A.M. road-food options.